 - Persistent cookies.
 When you visit our Site, we may place one or more “persistent cookies” on your computer.
 Unlike a “session cookie,” a persistent cookie does not expire when you close your browser.
 It stays on your computer until it expires — for example, at the end of the calendar year — or until you delete it.Some persistent cookies simply “tag” your computer so that the next time you visit — or someone using your computer visits — our server will recognize you.
 It recognizes you, not by name, but by the “tag” on your computer.
 This will enable us to provide you with a personalized experience even if we do not know who you are.
 It will also allow us to collect more accurate information about the ways visitors use our Site — for example, how visitors use our Site on their first visit and how often they return.
 If, at some point, you create a user identity, we may link the information collected by these persistent cookies to information in our database that identifies you personally.
 We may also transfer this information to a cookie and place it on your computer’s hard drive so that our web server can read this information each time you visit our Site.
 In either case, using persistent cookies permits us to provide you with a more personalized experience and, in some cases, may save you the trouble of re-entering information already in our database.If you do not wish to receive cookies, you may set your browser to reject cookies or to alert you when a cookie is placed on your computer.
 You may also delete our cookies as soon as you leave our Site.
 Although you are not required to accept our cookies, if you set your browser to reject cookies, you will not be able to use all of the features and functionality of this Web site.

 - Web beacons.
 Web beacons — also referred to as “tracking pixels” or “action tags” — are graphic images that may be placed at various locations on our Site.
 Web beacons help us recognize the cookies on your browser.
 Like cookies, Web beacons help us collect information about the ways visitors use our Sites.
 They also help us identify browser types, IP addresses, search terms that bring visitors to our Sites, and the domain names of the websites that refer traffic to us.
 The information collected by web beacons does not identify you personally.
 However, if you have created a user identity on one of your visits to this Site, we may link the information we collect using web beacons to the information that identifies you personally and use it in the same ways as we use the information we collect using cookies.
+The third party provider we use to utilize this service is Google Analytics.
 We also may utilize web beacons to provide us with more information on any e-mails we send out.
 In particular, the web beacons will send us information to let us know that you have received and opened any e-mail you have chosen to receive from us.

 How we use your personal information with your consent: